chantal-barrett/CS601/HW6/README.md

 # Assignment Six

-A website that uses Vue.
+A website that uses Vue.js.

 ## Description